In the Dark: Secrets, Tests, and the Quest for Clarity

 Pam’s eyes narrowed—Rhys’s decision.
 That word landed hard.
 She watched Dar pour the water, steam rising between them like a negotiation.

 “Rhys made a decision.”
 She repeated it slowly, tasting the betrayal.
 “To leave you in the dark.
 While the team…your team went dark.”
 She picked up her mug, fingers drumming on the ceramic.
 “That’s not an oversight, love.
 That’s a test.”
 She sipped, letting the heat scald away the impulse to storm out and find him.
 “Did something happen?
-Did he not want you on the team? “
+Was he unwilling to have you join the team? “

 Dar let out a sharp breath, something between a laugh and a snort.
 “Marking territory?
 Pam, that’s… actually not far off.”
 She stirred milk into her tea with more force than necessary, the spoon clinking against ceramic.
 “But it’s not about feelings.
 It’s about control.”
 She set the spoon down, meeting Pam’s eyes.
 “Rhys needs to manage every variable, every risk.
 And Callum?
 He views Callum as an unknown variable.”